lucaslolli/woc/README.md

 # woc
 World of CodeCraft

-World of CodeCraft is a command line text adventure game written in Pyhton by Caique Fabris and Lou Espiral.
+World of CodeCraft is a text adventure game written in Pyhton by Caique Fabris and Lou Espiral.